nyakowint/AliuPlugins/README.md

 # Deprecated Plugins

 ### [AutoServerNotifs](https://github.com/ItzOnlyAnimal/AliuPlugins/raw/builds/AutoServerNotifs.zip)

-Currently in some type of limbo: if this fix is confirmed to work then this plugin will return, otherwise it will stay unmaintained.
 When you join a server the plugin will automatically turn off notification settings like "Suppress @everyone and @here"

-~~side effect: random servers will get your settings applied occasionally~~ -- this is the "bug" that (used to?) happen, please test and tell me if this still happens to you!
+side effect: random servers will get your settings applied occasionally

 ### FreeNitro